-Developing Strong Forming Supporting Curiosity and Motivation Engaging Flexible Demonstrating Relationships Self-Identities Thinking Altruism Form strong connections to people who can support you.
-Have a strong sense of who you are and develop confidence.
-Be curious about the world around you and motivated to learn.
-Welcome new information and ideas and think creatively.
-Act for the benefit of your family, friends, and community.
+Developing Strong Forming Supporting Curiosity Engaging Flexible Demonstrating Self-Identities Relationships and Motivation Thinking Altruism Form strong Have a strong Be curious Welcome new Act for the sense of who you connections to about the world information and benefit of your are and develop ideas and think people who can around you and family, friends, confidence. motivated to and community. support you. creatively. learn.
+TIT